piyushsachdeva/10weeksofcloudops/README.md

 # 10weeksofcloudops

+## Why are we doing this challenge? 🤷‍♂️

+- Self Learning and Development 🛠️📚
+- To gain hands-on experience in building real-time use cases.
+- To develop the ability to justify your hands-on experience on your resume.
+- Showcase your skills through GitHub, blogs, and social media.🚀
+-
+### Join our Discord community: [Click Here](https://discord.com/invite/TNCs4BRzq8)
+## Follow us on Social Media: [Click Here](https://linktree.com/thecloudopscomm)

+## Frequently asked questions 👇

 1) **What is the #10WeeksOfCloudOps challenge?**
    The #10WeeksOfCloudOps challenge involves building 10 cloud and DevOps projects over 10 weeks, with one project per week.